Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 }
 ```
 __*The Problem*__

 When the view controllers themselves must decide the next view controller to push onto self.navigationController.
 the View controllers are too tightly coupled.

-As apps grow, this approach becomes difficult to deal with: The codebase will be hard to change and maintain, and the view controllers are almost impossible to reuse.
+As an app grows, this approach becomes difficult to deal with: The codebase will be hard to change and maintain, and view controllers are almost impossible to reuse.

 What if...
 - you need to be able to navigate to the same view controller from multiple places?